HasiniSandunika/DNA-Nucleotide-Pairwise-Sequence-Alignment/README.md

 # DNA-Nucleotide-Pairwise-Sequence-Alignment
-DNA nucleotide global and local pairwise sequence alignment implementation with Python and Java.
+DNA nucleotide global and local pairwise sequence alignment implementation with Python-Jupyter Notebook and Java.